VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-\subsubsection{\bf Methodology}
+\subsubsection{Methodology}

-We evaluate the effectiveness of \ourtool{} in capturing \ineffective{} exploration behavior that reveals applicability issues over combinations of testing tools and apps.
-Specifically, we first group \ineffective{} exploration regions by the pair of tool and app that these regions are observed on.
-Then, we rank the regions within each pair of tool and app by their time lengths, where longer traces receive higher ranks.
-The intuition of the ranking strategy is that longer regions are likely to exhibit \ineffective{} exploration behavior with higher impacts.
-Finally, we manually investigate into each of the rank-1 region from all applicable combinations of testing tools and apps.
-We report any tool-app applicability issue that we could identify for each of these regions.

-Note that we only count the applicability issue that we consider the most specific cause to \ineffective{} exploration behavior exhibited by each region: if both issue A and B contribute to \ineffective{} exploration on some region, and A also contributes to other regions of the same tool or app, we will count only B towards the statistics.
+We evaluate the effectiveness of \ourtool{} algorithms in capturing \expNames{} that reveal issues of testing tools upon AUTs.
+Specifically, we first group \expName{} regions by the (tool, app) pairs that these regions are observed on.
+Then, we rank the regions within each (tool, app) pair by their time lengths as mentioned in \S\ref{sec:approach_overview}.
+Finally, we manually investigate each of \numOfRegions{} regions from all (tool, app) pairs.
+We report any issue for each of these regions with manual judgment.
+Note that we count only the issue that we consider most specific to the \expName{} revealed by each region: if both issues A and B contribute to the \expName{} on some region, and A also contributes to other regions on the same trace, we count only B in the statistics.

-\subsubsection{\bf Results}
+\subsubsection{Results}

-We are able to determine tool-app applicability issues on \numofcombswithissue{} of \numofcombs{} manually investigated regions.
-The applicability issues can be traced to two root reasons: \textit{apps under test require extra knowledge for effective testing}, and \textit{tool defects prevent themselves from progressing.} We discuss specific applicability issues with regards to these two root reasons:
+We are able to determine tool issues on \numofcombswithissue{} of \numOfRegions{} manually investigated regions.
+Table \ref{tbl:issue_type_dist} shows the distribution of issue types w.r.t the tool and region ranking.
+Note that we find each (tool, app) pair to have up to three regions reported by \ourtool{}; thus, rank-1/2/3 regions cover all \numOfRegions{} regions (with 48/43/40 regions each).
+The tool issues can be traced to two root causes: \textit{apps under test require extra knowledge for effective testing}, and \textit{tool defects prevent themselves from progressing.} We discuss specific issues w.r.t. these two root causes: